-Murray Beale has performed as Guest Conductor with the Beethoven Orchester Bonn, the Royal Liverpool Philharmonic, Malta Philharmonic, the London Symphony Chorus, Orquestra Sinfónica Portuguesa, the Chamber Orchestra of London and the City of London Sinfonia.
-She has also worked with the orchestra of the Teatro Comunale di Bologna, Luxembourg Philharmonic, the Royal Swedish Opera, Bergen Philharmonic and the Philharmonia Orchestra.
-Murray Beale has conducted operas for the Royal Opera House, Mumbai, Croatian National Theatre, Zagreb, Theater Bonn, the Royal College of Music, contemporary opera group Tête-â-tête, Opera Holland Park and Spitalfields Music Festival, London.
+Murray Beale has performed as Guest Conductor with the Beethoven Orchester Bonn, the Royal Liverpool Philharmonic, Malta Philharmonic, BBC Concert Orchestra, Orquestra Sinfónica Portuguesa, Royal Northern Sinfonia and the Chamber Orchestra of London.
+She has also worked with the orchestra of the Teatro Comunale di Bologna, Luxembourg Philharmonic, the Royal Swedish Opera and Bergen Philharmonic.
+Also experienced in Opera, Murray Beale has conducted performances for the Royal Opera House, Mumbai, Croatian National Theatre, Zagreb, Theater Bonn, the Royal College of Music, contemporary opera group Tête-â-tête, Opera Holland Park and Spitalfields Music Festival, London.

-Murray Beale trained as a pianist and, after working with Welsh National Opera and Glyndebourne as a coach and repetiteur, she became Guest Director of the London Symphony Chorus after being awarded their conducting scholarship and went on collaborate with Valery Gergiev, Xian Zhang, Marin Alsop, Daniele Gatti and Sir Colin Davis on a wide range of concerts at the Barbican, Salle Pleyel, Royal Festival Hall and Royal Albert Hall.
+Murray Beale began her career as a pianist and coach at Welsh National Opera and Glyndebourne.
+She soon became Guest Director of the London Symphony Chorus after being awarded their conducting scholarship and went on collaborate with Valery Gergiev, Xian Zhang, Marin Alsop, Daniele Gatti and Sir Colin Davis on a wide range of concerts at the Barbican, Salle Pleyel, Royal Festival Hall and Royal Albert Hall.
 She gained further experience as Assistant Conductor at the Opéra National de Paris, Festival d’Aix, the Théâtre des Champs-Elysees and Wiener Festwochen conducting a broad range of stage works, from the opera’s of Mozart and Gluck through to those of Bartok, Poulenc and Janáček.

-Born in Australia, Murray Beale holds a Bachelor degree from the Sydney Conservatorium of Music and continued her training as a Post Graduate at the Guildhall School of Music and Drama and the National Opera Studio in the UK.
+Born in Australia, and residing in London, Murray Beale holds a Bachelor degree from the Sydney Conservatorium of Music and Post Graduate training at the Guildhall School of Music and Drama and National Opera Studio in the UK.
 She studied conducting with Jorma Panula and is a regular Guest Professor at the Royal College of Music.